brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

      'hbd_lipinski' 'num_lipinski_ro5_violations' 'np_likeness_score']

-### 7. **Query Chembl Database for Small Molecule Drugs and Merge Tables**
+### 7. **Query ChEMBL Database for Small Molecule Drugs and Merge Tables**
 I took the information about the columns above and combined it into a query/filter for small molecule drugs.
-It may be little excessive to include all columns, but this is how you could keep all the data.
-I often find it easier to filter data later on, rather than go back to retreive or generate the data again.
+It may be a little excessive to include all columns, but this is how you could keep all the data in view.
+I often find it easier to filter data later, rather than go back to retrieve or generate the data again.

 ```python
 sql_query="""